Is Tooth Extraction Necessary?

 Frequently Asked Questions

--Severe Decay or Damage: When a tooth is extensively decayed or damaged beyond repair.
+- Severe Decay or Damage: When a tooth is too damaged or decayed to be repaired.

--Orthodontic Treatment: Sometimes, teeth may need to be removed to make space for orthodontic alignment.
+- Orthodontic Treatment: Teeth may be removed to create space for proper alignment.

--Infection: To prevent the spread of infection to surrounding teeth or throughout the body.
+- Infection: To prevent an infection from spreading to other teeth or throughout the body.

-Recovery time can vary, but most people recover fully within a few days to a couple of weeks.
-The initial healing of the extraction site typically takes about 1-2 weeks, during which you should follow post-operative care instructions.
-Complete bone and soft tissue healing may take a few months.
+Most people recover within a few days to two weeks, depending on the complexity of the procedure.
+Initial healing of the site usually takes about 1-2 weeks, during which it’s important to follow post-operative instructions.
+Complete healing of the bone and soft tissue may take a few months.